 How Does It Work?

 Our partner, Thriiv Co., specializes in adventure therapy where all group sessions are run by a licensed mental health counselor who has extensive experience in addiction and mental health.
 Thriiv does excursions are all over Palm Beach County so no two sessions are ever the same.
-Sessions may include: strategic team building and group cohesion challenges; stand up paddle boarding; kayaking; snorkeling local reefs with tropical fish, sea turtles, manatees; exploring secluded islands, remote beaches, and mangroves; physical wellness activities; and geocaching on small local uninhabited islands.
+Sessions may include: strategic team building and group cohesion challenges; stand up paddleboarding; kayaking; snorkeling local reefs with tropical fish, sea turtles, manatees; exploring secluded islands, remote beaches, and mangroves; physical wellness activities; and geocaching on small local uninhabited islands.

 If that doesn’t sound exciting enough, check out Thriiv’s gallery to see what you could be doing in an adventure therapy session.
 Sporting gear, life preserves, and first aid are included to ensure a safe experience.
-Our group sessions run about once a month and sizes range between four to eight people which helps create fellowship and a welcoming, relaxed atmosphere.
+Our group sessions run about once a month and size range between four to eight people which helps create fellowship and a welcoming, relaxed atmosphere.
 The variety of activities and locations also ensures that you’re consistently challenged and never bored.

 More About Thriiv’s Team